Bradley Carl, Ph.D., co-Director

 Maria moved from the flatlands of Illinois to beautiful Wisconsin at the very end of 2008.
 While in Illinois, she worked for a management company and a publishing company where she managed staff for over 15 years.
 During the last few years at the publishing company, she went back to school to get her Masters in teaching.
 Previously at the WI Department of Health Services, Maria supported the IRIS Program (Include, Respect, I Self-direct), a self-directed program for the disabled and frail elders.

 Dan Marlin joined WCER in 2014 as an assistant researcher.
-Currently, he works on the Wisconsin Educator Effectiveness System project, an evaluation of Illinois’ Performance Evaluation Reform Act, and a grant that will provide gifted and talented programming to underrepresented student populations, among other projects.
+Currently, he performs qualitative and quantitative research for the LEAP innovations project and a grant that provides gifted and talented programming to underrepresented student populations.
+He also works on the Academic and Career Planning and Educator Effectiveness System projects, among others.
 A native of the Pittsburgh area, Dan holds a master’s degree in public affairs from the University of Wisconsin-Madison’s La Follette School of Public Affairs.
 He received his bachelor’s degree in political science from Northwestern University.

 Jenn Vadas is an economist and an assistant researcher for the Wisconsin Center for Education Research at the University of Wisconsin-Madison.
 Her expertise is in data analysis and experimental design.
 Collaborating with funders, school districts, union leaders, and institution of higher education, she conducted research on the existence and use of early signs of teacher effectiveness to improve decision-making processes at key points of a teacher’s career (recruitment, training, hiring, retention, and professional development).
 She also worked on the Student Achievement Guarantee in Education (SAGE) program evaluation team to estimate the effects of class size reductions on students’ test scores in schools with high levels of poverty in the state of Wisconsin.
 She is now contributing to the design and evaluation of two educational interventions in the Milwaukee Public Schools.
 As a Ph.D. candidate in economics at Pennsylvania State University, Jenn Vadas also worked on auction game theory and on estimating the effects of observed characteristics on the education production function using a large longitudinal data set.